memaxo/neuvia/instructions/app-flow.md

 The /api/sid/callback/route.tsx handles the OAuth2 provider code exchange.

-The /auth-server-action/page.tsx handles user actions using Server Actions.
-The nested actions folder contains the files /auth-server-action/actions/actions.tsx and /auth-server-action/actions/index.ts which contains the login and logout functions.
+The /auth/page.tsx handles user authentication using Server Actions.
+The nested actions folder contains the auth actions which handle login and logout functions.

 The "Countries" page (/countries/[id]/page.tsx) dynamically displays details for a specific country based on the provided ID.
 It fetches and shows the country's name using getCountryById.
 A corresponding client component is provided for CSR at /ssrcountries/[id]/country.tsx